-Once you complete the ApplyTexas online application (and pay the required fee) you will receive a confirmation email from the Texas State Graduate College.
-This happens within 24 hours and should not take more than 48 hours.
-This email will also provide you with your application number and a link to the Graduate Application Document Upload (GADU) portal.
+Once you complete the ApplyTexas form (including the required fee) you will receive a confirmation email from the Texas State Graduate College.
+This happens within 24-48 hours.
+This email will provide you with your application number and a link to the Graduate Application Document Upload (GADU) system.

 The GADU website will be very helpful in monitoring the progress of your application.
 Not only will you be able to upload required documents but you will also be tell when external documents such as transcripts, letters, and exam scores have been submitted on your behalf.

-Important Note Regarding GMAT/GRE Scores and the GADU System: We require one test or the other–not both–but you will see both tests listed in the GADU system.
+Important Note Regarding GMAT/GRE Scores and the GADU System: We require either the GMAT or the GRE–not both!–but you will see both tests listed in the GADU system.
 After submitting your test score (either the GMAT or the GRE), you may still see the other exam listed as "Incomplete".
-It may take up to five (5) business days for the system to remove the other test as a requirement.
-Rest assured that if you are near a deadline, this delay in removing the other exam will not reflect negatively on your application.
+It may take up to five (5) business days for the other test to be removed as a requirement.
+Rest assured that if you are near a deadline, any delay in removing the other exam will not reflect negatively on your application.

 When your application is complete it will be reviewed by the McCoy College of Business quickly, usually the same week your application is completed.
-You will receive notification of the admission committee's decision within 10-14 days of your application completion date in most cases.
+You will receive notification of the admission committee's decision within about 12 business days of your application completion date in most cases.
 Because of our "rolling admission" operation we encourage all prospective students to complete their application as soon as possible.